ibm-cloud-docs/power-iaas/faq.md

 <!--IBM i 7.1 TR11 2-->

-[^1]: IBM i Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
+[^1]: IBM i Cloud Optical Repository (COR) is a virtual image.
+You can deploy the image and use it as a Network File Server (NFS) to perform various IBM i tasks that require media.
 For more information on COR images, see [Cloud Optical Repository](https://cloud.ibm.com/media/docs/downloads/power-iaas/Cloud_Optical_Repository.pdf){: external}.

 <!--2: Starting May 1, 2024, IBM i 7.1 is End of Life and no support will be made available.
 IBM i 7.1 stock images will also become unavailable from {{site.data.keyword.powerSys_notm}} data centers.-->